SEAPUNK/website/README.md

 ## Terms of Usage

-Make your (insert authority figure here) proud.
+Make your parents (insert authority figure here) proud.
 Even if you are your own authority figure.
 Upon reading of this message, you are immediately cute.
 You're also super duper cool. 😎